 Van's recommends keeping the nose wheel off the ground as long as possible during landings.
 Full aft stick is recommended during taxing to keep the weight off the nose gear.

 63°44'49.09"N, 68°31'2.17"W and 1800 miles from the North pole.

 After landing, I fueled the plane with the last of the 2017 AVGAS (2 barrels remaining) .
 Frobisher bay was still frozen and had not received it's one shipment of fuel for the year.
 I lost a few gallons fueling the plane in 30 knot winds.

 A broken down Antonov AN-2 pushed to the side of the runway.
 Note: Fence in background keeps out the polar bears.

-Fortunately, I am very comfortable at the "Accommodations by the Sea" B&B. This is a great place to plan the North Atlantic crossing.
-A weather window should open up by Friday.
+I am very comfortable at the "Accommodations by the Sea" B&B. This is a great place to plan the flight across the Davis Strait to Greenland.

 The permit to enter Greenland was finally approved, so I decided to continue to Bangor, Maine.
 I was fortunate to meet up with David, a RV-12 owner and member of VAF in the Bangor area.
 He seems to know many of the RV owners on the east coast and very involved with the community.

 The next day, I flew from Bangor, Maine over the St. Lawrence river and rugged terrain to Goose Bay, Newfoundland and Labrador, fighting head winds all the way.
 I was glad to have the aft ferry tank filled to capacity before departure.
 The range of the aircraft without the 66g Turtle Pac is 1250nm.
 There are not many alternative airports in this remote area.

 Water bombers ready for the fire fighting season.
 It snowed a few nights ago.
 Will summer ever arrive this year?